Australia

 St Kilda

 St Kilda is known as Melbourne’s favourite beachside suburb for a reason—a good few, actually.
 Kick up your heels by the seashore, fall in love with the little penguins at the St Kilda Breakwater and get your adrenaline pumping at the iconic Luna Park.
 Providing panoramic views of the Melbourne skyline, St Kilda Pier is a must-visit and you can take a step back in time when you dip into the heated pools at the historic St Kilda Sea Baths.
-Deciding where to eat is a tough decision with the plethora of drool-worthy options, but you can’t go past Stokehouse.
+Deciding where to eat is a tough decision with the plethora of drool-worthy options, but I can’t go past Stokehouse.
 Seafood is given a luxe treatment at this beloved seashore spot, complemented by uninterrupted views of the bay.

 Palm trees line St Kilda Beach at sunset